 Think about living in Costa Rica?

-Get started by filling out an application right here.
+Get started by filling out an application right here

 We’re big fans of the Ballena Coast; these miles and miles of coastlines harbor one of the newest (and prettiest) national parks in Costa Rica, plus several sleepy beach towns that hug the coast.
 The entire area is rimmed with dense jungles … that happen to be full of hidden waterfalls and colorful parrots.
 Basically, you’ve got beach, jungle, adventures and animals, all in one spot.
+It's a very popular area for tourists, so you have some infrastructure like guides and recommendations built-into this coastal town (as well as several shops and restaurants along the coast).

+Can you see why it's such a popular destination to add onto your Costa Rican itinerary?
 You are going to want to visit — To make your trip here even easier, we’ve outlined all the info you might need:

 - Things To Do